Ludza dialect

 The Ludza dialect or Lutsi (Ludzī kīļ) is a dialect of South Estonian that was spoken in Latvia by the Ludza Estonians near the town of Ludza in Latvia.
 Ludza is the most similar to the Seto dialect of South Estonian.
-The Ludza dialect has been on a decline and is now extinct.
-It was estimated that around 800 people spoke Ludza in the year 1894, and in 1936 this number had decreased to only around 30-40 people.
-The last native speaker of Ludza dialect was Nikolājs Nikonovs, who was from the village of Lielie Tjapši.
-He died in the year 2006 but some people still have small knowledge of the dialect.
-The last knowledgeable passive speaker Antonīna Nikonova, died later in 2014.
+The Ludza dialect has historically been on a decline and is now extinct.
+It was estimated that around 800 people spoke Ludza in 1894, and by 1936 this number had decreased to only around 30 to 40 people.
+The last native speaker of the Ludza dialect was Nikolājs Nikonovs, who was from the village of Lielie Tjapši.
+He died in 2006, but some people still have limited knowledge of the dialect.
+The last knowledgeable language user with passive knowledge, Antonīna Nikonova, died later in 2014.

 History

 The origin of the Ludza people is a mystery, and there are many theories about it.
 Lutsis themselves had many stories about their origins, one of the stories is about fleeing from Sweden.
 In 1893 Oskar Kallas found Ludzi speakers in 53 villages around Mērdzene, Pilda, Nirza and Brigi.
-There were attempts to get Ludza be taught in schools, and creating a standard written form.
+There were attempts to get Ludza to be taught in schools, and at creating a standard written form.
 However these efforts were stopped by Ulmanis.
-And Voolaine, who was the one to attempt creating Ludza education was banned from entering Latvia.
+Paulopriit Voolaine, who attempted to create Ludza education was banned from entering Latvia.
 During the Soviet occupation, Voolaine visited the Lutsis again.
 Lutsi dialect persisted the longest in Lielie Tjapši.